exercism/docs/building/tracks/new/prepare-for-contributions.md

 - Are there any conventions that we should adopt on this track for the sake of consistency?
 - Can we enforce these?
 - Is there a linter?
 Are there many?
 Should we use one?
-- Is there a common convention for filenames?
+- Is there a common convention for file names?
 If not, what should our convention be?

 It could be worth opening separate issues for the things you wish to tackle.